Mediation and hearings: dispute resolution options for landlords and tenants

-The officer will maintain control during the proceeding.
+The officer maintains control during the proceeding.
 You need to direct all information and questions to the officer.
 You can’t speak directly to the other party.

-If the applicant attends the hearing but the respondent doesn’t, the residential tenancy officer will check to make sure the respondent has been served with a copy of the Application to Director.
-If the respondent has been served and doesn’t attend the hearing or have someone attend for them, the officer will continue with the hearing.
-The officer will hear the evidence presented by the applicant and make a decision.
+If the applicant attends the hearing but the respondent doesn’t, the residential tenancy officer checks to make sure the respondent has been served with a copy of the Application to Director.
+If the respondent has been served and doesn’t attend the hearing or have someone attend in their place, the officer continues with the hearing.
+The officer hears the evidence presented by the applicant and makes a decision.

-If neither party shows up for the hearing, the application is closed and no decision will be issued.
+If neither party shows up for the hearing, the officer closes the application and doesn’t issue a decision.

-The residential tenancy officer who hears the Application to Director will prepare an Order of the Director (decision) based on evidence presented at the hearing.
-The officer completes the Order of the Director within 14 days of the date of the hearing.
+The residential tenancy officer who hears the Application to Director prepares an Order of the Director (decision) based on evidence presented at the hearing.
+The officer completes the Order of the Director (decision) within 14 days of the date of the hearing.

-The Order of the Director will be mailed to you.
-You may also request to pick up the order from the Access Centre.
+The officer mails the parties (landlord and tenant) the Order of the Director (decision).
+The parties may also request to pick up the order from Access Nova Scotia.

-If you disagree with the decision, you can appeal within 10 days of the Order of the Director being completed and signed.
+If the parties disagree with the decision, they can appeal within 10 days of the officer completing and signing the decision (Order of the Director).
 The time limit to appeal the decision is 10 days from the signing date so you may want to come in to pick up the decision.

-If no appeal is filed within 10 days, either party can request that the Order of the Director be made a court order.
-The officer will endorse the Order of the Director and send it to the Small Claims Court.
+If no appeal is filed within 10 days, either party can request that the Order of the Director (decision) be made a court order.
+The officer endorses the decision (Order of the Director) and sends it to the Small Claims Court.
 It then becomes an order of the Small Claims Court.
-A copy of the order will be sent by mail from the court to both parties.
+A copy of the order is sent by mail from the court to both parties.